philip-brohan/Posters/_sources/index.rst.txt

 Eye-candy: Philip's posters
 ===========================

-I know how to give a good talk, but sometimes I'm asked for a poster instead, and I don't know how to make a good poster, so I'm experimenting.

 This is a set of visualizations designed to be printed out as large posters.
 Some of them are complete scientific posters and have been used at conferences or meetings, others are just large pictures.